Characterizing Web Search in The Age of Generative AI

-\xhdr{The types of websites retrieved by generative search engines can be very different from \organic search}.
-We also analyze the types of websites that were retrieved by various search engines.
-We use an LLM-judge setting to classify websites using the Google Content Categories (26 categories) and a more web-oriented hand-designed categorization (10 categories).
+\xhdr{Generative engines draw from different types of sources than \organic search.} We classify domains into high-level categories using the Google Content Categories (26 categories) and a more web-oriented hand-designed categorization (10 categories) using an LLM as a judge.
+Details can be found in \Cref{app:category_classification}.
 The hand-designed list includes categories like ``Encyclopedia'' (\eg Wikipedia and World Atlas) and ``Science Publisher'' (\eg to classify websites like ACM, ScienceDirect and arXiv).
-Details can be found in \Cref{app:category_classification}.

-\Cref{fig:links_categories_custom_science} shows the results for the \science dataset for the US location using the custom categorization.
-The results for other topics, locations, and categorizations can be found in \Cref{fig:links_categories_us_custom,fig:links_categories_de_custom,fig:links_categories_us_google,fig:links_categories_de_google} in \Cref{app:link_analysis}.
-We find significant differences in the website categories.
-Most notably, the two GPT models (\gptnormal and \gptsearch) rely heavily on Corporate Entities and Encyclopedias.
-Depending on the dataset, various search engines can retrieve up to $35\%$ of their links from websites classified as Social Media and User Forum websites.
-However, the share of social media websites is close to zero for the GPT models.
-The only exception is the Products dataset, where $5\%$ and $7\%$ of the websites retrieved by \gptnormal and \gptsearch are classified as social media.

-In summary, our source analysis reveals that generative search engines fundamentally differ from traditional search along two key dimensions.
-First, their reliance on retrieved versus internal knowledge varies both by system design and query type \textbf{(RQ2)}.
-Second, they generally draw from a more diverse set of web sources \textbf{(RQ1)}.
-These differences in sourcing set the stage for our next analysis on how such retrieval behaviors shape the structure, content, and conceptual coverage of generated outputs.